AI

 Model selection and provider routing

 Aider speaks every major LLM provider through LiteLLM.
-The model string is provider/model-name.
+The model string is provider/model-id.
 Skip the provider for OpenAI:

 aider --model anthropic/claude-sonnet-4-6